 Color Communication Badges

-Updated October 22, 2015 Starting with Skeption 8, we will be utilizing a three color communication system at our convention.
-The color communication badges we will be using are small, round stickers you can place on the Skepticon badges given at registration.
+Updated October 22, 2015 Skepticon uses a three color communication system at our convention.
+The color communication badges we are both different colors (red, yellow, and blue) and shapes (square, triangle, circle) you can place on the Skepticon badges given at registration.
 Be sure to place a sticker on the front and the back of your badge in case your lanyard flips over.
 If you decide to use the sticker system, all stickers must be placed on your badge so that others can easily find and identify your preference.
 Not all of our attendees are required to actively participate, but are required to respect the boundaries and choices of those who do.
 Please be aware of people who are using stickers on their badges and act accordingly.
-Showing a green sticker means that the person is actively seeking communication; they have trouble initiating conversations, but want to be approached by people who are interested in talking.
-Showing a yellow sticker means that the person only wants to talk to people they recognize, not by strangers or people they only know from the Internet.
+Showing a blue circle sticker means that the person is actively seeking communication; they have trouble initiating conversations, but want to be approached by people who are interested in talking.
+Showing a yellow triangle sticker means that the person only wants to talk to people they recognize, not by strangers or people they only know from the Internet.
 The badge-wearer might approach strangers to talk, and that is okay; the approached people are welcome to talk back to them in that case.
 But unless you have already met the person face-to-face, you should not approach them to talk.
-Showing a blue sticker means that the person probably does not want to talk to anyone, or only wants to talk to a few people.
+Showing a red square sticker means that the person probably does not want to talk to anyone, or only wants to talk to a few people.
 The person might approach others to talk, and that is okay; the approached people are welcome to talk back to them in that case.
 But unless you have been told already by the badge-wearer that you are on their “blue list”, you should not approach them to talk.
 Having no stickers means that person is comfortable verbally confirming their boundaries and social availability.
 Via Autistic Advocacy: “Color communication badges are a good aid because they allow people to express their current communication preference quickly, nonverbally, and simply – people can change what card is showing if their preference changes.
 They are a good way to prevent situations where someone is caught in a social situation they do not want to be in, or situations where someone wants to talk but can’t initiate.
 This means that communication badges can help make conferences, conventions, meetings, college campuses, and other spaces more accessible.
 People with communication impairments, people who have trouble expressing their communication preferences, and people who have trouble reading social cues about communication preference, may find color communication badges useful.
 Color communication badges also help all people, abled or disabled, to more easily and effectively let people know whether they want to be approached for conversations or not.
 This can creates a positive impact on the social atmosphere where communication badges are being used.”
 If you have any questions regarding the color communication sticker system, please contact us at [email protected].